bbauska/TUMx-DWAPNx/README.md

 end of a line is treated as a single line comment and is ignored by JavaScript.
 Also, text written between slash star and star slash characters is also treated as a comment.
 You can span these comments over multiple lines.
-You can\'t, however, nest comments, as it will result in a syntax error shown in your console.
+You can&apos;t, however, nest comments, as it will result in a syntax error shown in your console.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->